rust-lang/cargo/src/doc/contrib/src/process/working-on-cargo.md

 ## The merging process

-After a reviewer has approved your PR, they will issue a command to the [bors] bot (also known as "Homu", the software that powers [`@bors`]).
-Bors will create a temporary branch with your PR, and run all tests.
-Only if all tests pass will it merge the PR to master.
-If it fails, the bot will leave a comment on the PR.
-This system ensures that the master branch is always in a good state, and that merges are processed one at a time.
-The [Homu queue dashboard][homu-cargo] shows the current merge queue.
-Cargo's queue is rarely busy, but a busy project like the [rust repo][homu-rust] is constantly full.
+After a reviewer has approved your PR, they will add the PR to [GitHub merge queue].
+The merge queue will create a temporary branch with your PR, and run all required jobs.
+If it fails, it will be removed from the queue.
+The merge queue ensures that the master branch is always in a good state, and that merges are processed one at a time.
+The [merge queue dashboard] shows the current queued pull requests.

 Assuming everything works, congratulations!
 It may take at least a week for the changes to arrive on the nightly channel.
 See the [release chapter] for more information on how Cargo releases are made.

 [development-models]: https://help.github.com/articles/about-collaborative-development-models/
 [create pull requests]: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request